robwierzbowski/generator-jekyllrb/README.md

 To include components in the build, place them inside of a Usemin block or add them to the `copy:dist` task.
 This workflow will be streamlined with the release of Usemin 2.0.

+## Deployment

+To deploy your built code to GitHub pages, Heroku, or wherever, try grunt-build-control: https://github.com/robwierzbowski/grunt-build-control.
+Coming soon preconfigured as a generator option.

 ## More on Yeoman and Grunt

 [Getting started with Yeoman](http://yeoman.io/gettingstarted.html)